arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 Opta™ can be powered by the following:

 - Using a **USB-C® cable** (not included) for programming purposes only, **Opta™'s output ports (relay outputs) are not powered via its USB-C® port**.
-- Using an external **+12 VDC to +24 VDC power supply** connected to the Opta™'s power supply terminals (please, refer to the [pinout section](#pinout) of the user manual).
+- Using an external **+12 VDC to +24 VDC power supply** connected Opta™'s power supply terminals (please, refer to the [pinout section](#pinout) of the user manual).

 ![Different ways to power Opta™ devices](assets/user-manual-5.png)

 ### Hello World Example

-Let's program the Opta™ with the classic `hello world` example used in the Arduino ecosystem: the `Blink` sketch.
+Let's program Opta™ with the classic `hello world` example used in the Arduino ecosystem: the `Blink` sketch.
 We will use this example to verify the board's connection to the Arduino IDE and that the Opta™ core and device are working as expected.

-There are two ways to program this example in the board:
+There are two ways to program this example in the device:

 - Navigate to **File > Examples > 01.Basics > Blink**.
 - Copy and paste the code below into a new sketch in the Arduino IDE.